rajiv3394/Herewego/Projects/House_price_analysis/README.md

 The main objective of this project is to buld a prediction model on rental prices of Apartments in and around KPHB based on information extracted from housing.com website.
+For further details, open jupyter notebook, it has all information related to project in detail.